Ultimate Guide to Acing the Entrance Exam

 The personality assessment measures aspects of your personality to identify those that possess traits necessary to be a successful FBI special agent.
 There will be 100 statements in this section.

-For each question, you will be shown a pair of statements with four options between: Agree with A/Slightly Agree with A/Slightly Agree with B/Agree with B.
+For each question, you will be shown a pair of statements with a scale of 4 options between them: Agree with A/Slightly Agree with A/Slightly Agree with B/Agree with B.

 Note that this personality test is adaptive, which means your responses affect the questions that will be shown to you during the test.